 Travel Nurse Tips: How to Compare Pay Packages

-Don’t Confuse Hourly Rate and Hourly Equivalent
+Hourly Rate Vs. Hourly Equivalent

 Look Beyond Estimated Take-Home Pay

-For example, if one company quotes a pay package using an extremely aggressive tax rate, the take-home pay may seem much larger than that of another company.
-When it comes time to sign the contract, the case may be that the tax scenario they’ve suggested is unreasonable for you, or may put you in a dangerous situation come April.
+For example, if one company quotes a pay package using an extremely aggressive tax rate, the take-home pay may seem much larger than another company’s.
+When it comes time to sign the contract, the tax scenario they’ve suggested could be unreasonable for you or put you in a dangerous situation when you file your taxes.

 Do Your Homework